Skip to main content

 CDRB Case Manager

 Joseph McGrath is a Case Manager for the Oklahoma Child Death Review Board, handling data collection and statistical quality control.
-He has served the board since January of 2021.
 Before working for the board, Joseph was in Education, specializing in Language Arts instruction for at-risk youth and international students.
 Joseph has taught English as a Foreign Language abroad and has led workshops in Oklahoma training EFL tutors and instructors.

 Joseph received a Bachelor of Arts in Education from Langston University and attended graduate school at the University of Oklahoma, studying composition, rhetoric, and literacy.